mkingsnorth/mesh_materializer_docs/docs/troubleshooting.rst

 This may be because all the vertices of the object do not fit on the UV Map.
 Try using the  the :ref:`Preview UVs` option with the :ref:`Preview with slicing` **unticked** to find the Source Object.

 ===========================================================================================
-I get the error "No Mesh Data to Join" when I try to join the Mesh Mat object with another
+I get the error "No Mesh Data to Join" when I try to join the UV Mesh object with another
 ===========================================================================================

-Because the *Mesh Mat* object is generated from other objects, the *Mesh Materializer* modifier needs to be applied to make the mesh data permanent before it can be joined.
-Do this by selecting the *Mesh Mat* object, going to the modifiers tab, and selecting *Apply*.
+Because the *UV Mesh* object is generated from other objects, the *Mesh Materializer* modifier needs to be applied to make the mesh data permanent before it can be joined.
+Do this by selecting the *UV Mesh* object, going to the modifiers tab, and selecting *Apply*.

 .. image:: images/mesh_mat_apply_modifier.png

 ===========================================================================================
-Using the *Mesh Mat* object as a Boolean cutter on the Target Object
+Using the *UV Mesh* object as a Boolean cutter on the Target Object
 ===========================================================================================

 .. image:: images/boolean_cutter.png

-It is best to apply the *Mesh Materializer* modifier on the *Mesh Mat* object before using as a Boolean cutter on the Target Object.
-Otherwise, there will be a cyclic relationship between the Target Object and the *Mesh Mat* cutter.
+It is best to apply the *Mesh Materializer* modifier on the *UV Mesh* object before using as a Boolean cutter on the Target Object.
+Otherwise, there will be a cyclic relationship between the Target Object and the *UV Mesh* cutter.

 ==================================